stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 Here we are creating a property.
 The property receives a function that will receive
-arbitrary values of the inferred type, and must return a `Bool`.
+arbitrary values of the inferred type and must return a `Bool`.
 In this case, `x` is
 going to be of type `Integer` and we use it to assert the property.

 Under the hood QuickCheck will feed the property function with many
-arbitrary values, and the property checks if and only if, for all cases,
+arbitrary values, and the property checks if, and only if, for all cases,
 the function returns `True`.

 After running specs and checking the property doesn't hold, we add a suitable